prathamesh-mandavkar/AutoTalker/README.md

 7. **Create Pull Request:**
    - Open a pull request from your forked repository to the main repository.
-   - Provide a clear description of your changes.
+   - Provide detailed information about your changes, outlining the purpose and impact.

 8. **Review and Collaborate:**
-   - Participate in discussions and address feedback on your pull request.
+   - Engage in discussions, respond to feedback, and collaborate with the community to refine your contribution.

 9. **Squash Commits (if needed):**
-   - If there are multiple commits, consider squashing them into a single, concise commit.
+   - If your pull request contains multiple commits, consider squashing them into a single, well-structured commit.

 10. **Merge:**
-    - Once approved, your pull request will be merged.
+    - Once your pull request is approved, it will be merged into the main repository.

-11. **Areas Needing Help:**
+11. **Areas Needing Help: Human-Like TTS Implementation**

-    - If you are looking to contribute but need guidance, we have specific areas where help is appreciated:
-      - **Human-Like TTS Implementation:**
-        - Assistance is needed for implementing human-like TTS for both male and female voices.
+   If you're interested in making a significant impact, consider contributing to the implementation of Human-Like Text-to-Speech (TTS) for a diverse set of languages, including Indian regional languages.
+Focus on enhancing TTS capabilities for both male and female voices.

+   ### Supported Languages for Human-Like TTS Implementation:

+   - Arabic (ar)
+   - Bengali (bn)
+   - Bulgarian (bg)
+   - Croatian (hr)
+   - Czech (cs)
+   - Danish (da)
+   - Dutch (nl)
+   - Estonian (et)
+   - Finnish (fi)
+   - Greek (el)
+   - Hebrew (iw)
+   - Hungarian (hu)
+   - Indonesian (id)
+   - Latvian (lv)
+   - Lithuanian (lt)
+   - Norwegian (no)
+   - Romanian (ro)
+   - Serbian (sr)
+   - Slovak (sk)
+   - Slovenian (sl)
+   - Swahili (sw)

+   ### Additional Focus on Indian Regional Languages:

+   Given the diverse linguistic landscape in India, contributions to support Indian regional languages in TTS are highly valued.
+These languages may include, but are not limited to:

+   - Hindi
+   - Tamil
+   - Telugu
+   - Kannada
+   - Malayalam
+   - Punjabi
+   - Gujarati
+   - Marathi
+   - Bengali
+   - Odia
-      - **Prompt Engineering:**
+   - Assamese
-        - Suggestions and contributions for better prompt engineering.
-      - **Feature Suggestions:**
+   - Urdu
-        - Share new feature ideas or improvements that could enhance the project.

-Thank you for contributing! 🚀
+   Your efforts in implementing TTS for these languages will significantly contribute to making educational content accessible to a broader audience, particularly in regions with diverse linguistic backgrounds.

+   Thank you for considering these important contributions to the Human-Like TTS implementation!
+Your work will play a vital role in making educational content inclusive and accessible to learners from various linguistic backgrounds. 🌐🔊
 ## License

 This project is licensed under the MIT License.